Garuda Indonesia Logo

 Garuda Indonesian Airways Logo 1949

 From 1949 to 1969, Garuda Indonesia, the national airline of Indonesia, used its first highly symbolic logo, representing the country on the international stage.
-The emblem featured a white circle with a red border, where each element had significance and reflected the company’s core principles.
+The emblem featured a white circle with a red border, with each element significant and reflecting the company’s core principles.

 The logo’s central element, the white circle, symbolizes perfection and safety, highlighting the airline’s ideal balance that ensures timely arrivals at destinations.
 The circle’s red border harmonizes with Indonesia’s national flag, emphasizing Garuda Indonesia’s status as the national carrier and its role in representing the country internationally.